 Clyde outlived her by a dozen years.
 On his 82nd birthday in June 1967, he received a surprise birthday party at the home of his married daughter Virginia Kessler in Greensburg, with the event covered in the Daily Courier.

-Son Ronald Hall Friend (1915-1969) was born on July 21, 1915 in Mill Run.
+Son Ronald Hall Friend (1915-1969) was born on July 21, 1915 in Mill Run, Fayette County.
 He never married and went by the nicknames "Ronnie" and "Taby."
 Over the years, Ronald and his father owned and operated a dairy farm in Mill Run, providing their products to the Connellsville Farmers Dairy.
 Later they went out of the dairy business and began to raise beef cattle.
 Ronald also earned a living through his labor at the Mastowsky and Fullem lumber mill in nearby Normalville.
-He was a member of the Indian Creek Baptist Church, where he served as a deacon.
-He was also a member of the Mill Run Grange.
+He was a longtime member of the Indian Creek Baptist Church, where he served as a deacon.
+He also belonged to the Mill Run Grange.
 He died on the next to last day of 1969, at the age of 55, suffering a fatal heart attack in the barn after a day's work.